wiris/html-integrations/packages/mathtype-html-integration-devkit/doc/frameworks/AngularJS/tinymce/tinymce5.md

 # MathType for TinyMCE5 in AngularJS

-This guide explains how to use MathType as a plugin in Froala Editor using AngularJS.
+This guide explains how to use MathType as a plugin in TinyMCE5 using AngularJS.

 ## Create AngularJS project